AquibAslam1/Hospital-Management-System/README.md

   <h2>📄 License</h2>

   <p>

-    This project is open-source and available under the <a href="LICENSE">MIT License</a>.
+This project is proprietary and all rights are reserved.
+Unauthorized use, distribution, or modification is strictly prohibited without explicit permission from the author.

   </p>

 </body>